pmanojlovic/flint/docs/quickstart/deployment.md

 - A set of pure python functions and classes to do isolated units of work
 - A specialised `flint.prefect` sub-module to coordinate tasks and workflows

-The distinction is important as it would allow the transition to a different workflow orchastration tool should our requirements change.
+The distinction is important as it would allow the transition to a different workflow orchestration tool should our requirements change.
 Presently we are using a `python` module named `prefect` to designed and implement workflows within `flint`, but effort has been made towards keeping these two components separated should a new workflow manager been needed.